-ANTONIN ARTAUD’S THE THEATRE AND THE PLAGUE
+ANTONIN ARTAUD’s THE THEATRE AND THE PLAGUE

-In this first, today iconic-prophetic text from his best-known book, The Theater and its Double, originally presented as a lecture on April 6, 1933, at the Sorbonne, Artaud develops the foundations of the Theater of Cruelty, establishing an analogy between the rupture of civilizational order provoked by the “plague” and the “convulsive passions” to be unleashed by the virulence of his transgressive theatrical poetics.
+In The Theatre and the Plague, the first, now prophetic-iconic text from his best-known book, The Theater and its Double, originally presented as a peformative lecture on April 6, 1933, at the Sorbonne, Artaud develops the foundations of the „Theater of Cruelty“ by establishing an analogy between the rupture of the civilizational order caused by the “plague” and the “convulsive passions” triggered by the virulence of his transgressive theatrical poetics.

-The set of 18 short films forms the reedited mediatic substrate of the movie ANTONIN ARTAUD’S THE THEATRE AND THE PLAGUE (62 min).
-This movie presents the essay “The Theatre and the Plague”in its entirety and brings together people, landscapes and expressive sensibilities ranging from São Paulo to Paris, from Brisbane to Garðabær, from Maputo to Khon Kaen.
+In addition, the audio-visual collection of these cinematic narratives was re-edited for the feature film Antonin Artaud’s The Theater and the Plague (62 min., 11 languages, English subtitles).
+The film presents the text of “The Theater and the Pest ”in its entirety and brings together people, landscapes and sensibilities ranging from São Paulo to Paris, from Brisbane to Garðabær, and from Maputo to Khon Kaen.